The Canal & River Trust Marquee

 Set up to care for a 2,000-mile network of waterways in England and Wales, the Canal & River Trust is now one of the UK's biggest charities.

-A number of historic and wildlife displays and activities take place within the Canal & River Trust Marquee at the show.
+There will be a number of historic and wildlife displays and activities within the Canal & River Trust Marquee at the Show.

-The fisheries and angling team can tell you about angling along the network and help you find out about canal-dwelling fish.
-Get up close to some common canal fish such as roach, perch, bream and tench.
+Come and find out about canal-dwelling fish with CRT’s fisheries and angling team, who will be on hand to tell you all about angling along the network.
+You’ll also be able to get up close to some common canal fish such as roach, perch, bream and tench in a large tank.